 Undergraduate students in The A Center may petition the University General Petitions Committee for relief if they believe they deserve redress or an exception to university rules, regulations, or policies regarding academic affairs.
 Click here for more information on the general petition process.

-- Students filing a general petition for extenuating circumstances (non-medical and non-discrimination cases only) can obtain the forms from their academic advisor in The A Center.
+- Students filing a general petition for extenuating circumstances (non-medical and non-discrimination cases only) can obtain the forms from their academic advisor in The A Center or online from the Registrar's Office.

 - Any student who violates the Student Code of Conduct when preparing their petition packet for submission may lose the opportunity to resubmit their packet for consideration.